CodeYourFuture/immersive-go-course/projects/mysql-cluster/README.md

 2. **Verify Data Synchronization**
    - Insert new data on the new primary and verify it replicates to the original primary.

    This step may again not work straight away.
-Refer to how you configured the original primary, did you follow every step for this server?
+Refer to how you configured the original primary: did you follow every step for this server?

 ### Task 6: Add another replica (Optional)